beforan/dotfiles/readme/sources/host-native.md

 Since Anaconda is itself an isolated userspace tool, it's not so bad.
 Install it natively.

 Some advice:

+`// TODO: find a better $HOME based path than just $HOME/conda to avoid polluting home`

 - install it to `$HOME/conda` rather than the default
   - this works with zsh aliases and stuff in these dotfiles, and doesn't care if you use Anaconda Distribution or Miniconda